sorenmacbeth/flambo/README.md

 Flambo supports the following RDD transformations:

-* `map`: returns a new RDD formed by passing each element of the source through the required given function.
+* `map`: returns a new RDD formed by passing each element of the source through a function.
-* `map-to-pair`: returns a new `JavaPairRDD` of (K, V) pairs by applying the required given function to all elements of an RDD.
+* `map-to-pair`: returns a new `JavaPairRDD` of (K, V) pairs by applying a function to all elements of an RDD.
-* `reduce-by-key`: when called on an RDD of (K, V) pairs, returns an RDD of (K, V) pairs where the values for each key are aggregated using the given reduce function.
+* `reduce-by-key`: when called on an RDD of (K, V) pairs, returns an RDD of (K, V) pairs where the values for each key are aggregated using a reduce function.
-* `flat-map`: similar to `map`, but each input item can be mapped to 0 or more output items (so the given function should return a collection rather than a single item)
+* `flat-map`: similar to `map`, but each input item can be mapped to 0 or more output items (so the function should return a collection rather than a single item)
 * `filter`: returns a new RDD containing only the elements of the source RDD that satisfy a predicate function.
 * `join`: when called on an RDD of type (K, V) and (K, W), returns a dataset of (K, (V, W)) pairs with all pairs of elements for each key.
 * `left-outer-join`: performs a left outer join of a pair of RDDs.
 For each element (K, V) in the first RDD, the resulting RDD will either contain all pairs (K, (V, W)) for W in second RDD, or the pair (K, (V, nil)) if no elements in the second RDD have key K.
-* `sample`: returns a 'fraction' sample of an RDD, with or without replacement, using a given random number generator 'seed'.
+* `sample`: returns a 'fraction' sample of an RDD, with or without replacement, using a random number generator 'seed'.
 * `combine-by-key`: combines the elements for each key using a custom set of aggregation functions.
 Turns an RDD of (K, V) pairs into a result of type (K, C), for a 'combined type' C. Note that V and C can be different -- for example, one might group an RDD of type (Int, Int) into an RDD of type (Int, List[Int]).
 Users must provide three functions:
-    -- createCombiner, which turns a V into a C (e.g., creates a one-element list) -- mergeValue, to merge a V into a C (e.g., adds it to the end of a list) -- mergeCombiners, to combine two C's into a single one.
+    - createCombiner, which turns a V into a C (e.g., creates a one-element list)
+    - mergeValue, to merge a V into a C (e.g., adds it to the end of a list)
+    - mergeCombiners, to combine two C's into a single one.
 * `sort-by-key`: when called on an RDD of (K, V) pairs where K implements ordered, returns a dataset of (K, V) pairs sorted by keys in ascending or descending order, as specified by the optional boolean ascending argument.
 * `coalesce`: decreases the number of partitions in an RDD to 'n'.
 Useful for running operations more efficiently after filtering down a large dataset.
-* `group-by`: returns an RDD of items grouped by the return value of the required given function.
+* `group-by`: returns an RDD of items grouped by the return value of a function.
 * `group-by-key`: groups the values for each key in an RDD into a single sequence.
-* `flat-map-to-pair`: returns a new `JavaPairRDD` by first applying the given function to all elements of the RDD, and then flattening the results.
+* `flat-map-to-pair`: returns a new `JavaPairRDD` by first applying a function to all elements of the RDD, and then flattening the results.

 <a name="rdd-actions">
 #### RDD Actions

 Flambo supports the following RDD actions:

-* `reduce`: aggregates the elements of an RDD using the given function (which should take two arguments and returns one).
+* `reduce`: aggregates the elements of an RDD using a function which takes two arguments and returns one.
 The function should be commutative and associative so that it can be computed correctly in parallel.
 * `count-by-key`: only available on RDDs of type (K, V).
 Returns a map of (K, Int) pairs with the count of each key.
-* `foreach`: applies the required given function to all elements of an RDD.
+* `foreach`: applies a function to all elements of an RDD.
-* `fold`: aggregates the elements of each partition, and then the results for all the partitions, using a given associative function and a neutral 'zero value'.
+* `fold`: aggregates the elements of each partition, and then the results for all the partitions using an associative function and a neutral 'zero value'.
 * `first`: returns the first element of an RDD.
 * `count`: returns the number of elements in an RDD.
 * `collect`: returns all the elements of an RDD as an array at the driver process.